-We are also rapidly progressing with the implementation of the Nadi Flood Alleviation Project in collaboration with our development partners, JICA and the Australian Infrastructure Financing Facility for the Pacific (AIFFP).
+- 187. Mr. Speaker Sir, we are also rapidly progressing with the implementation of the Nadi Flood Alleviation Project in collaboration with our development partners, JICA and AIFFP.
 After this project was stalled for eight years, the Coalition Government secured strong support from our development partners and has accelerated this project.
-The project is estimated to cost over \$400 million and will be completed over a five-year period, with 30 percent grant support from our development partners.
-This is Fiji's largest climate resilient project that will address recurrent flooding challenges in Nadi by constructing surrounding dikes, inland drainage, diversion channel and watershed management.
+The project is estimated to cost over \$400 million and will be completed over a 5-year term, with 30% grant support from our development partners.
+This is Fiji's largest climate-resilient project that will address recurrent flooding challenges in Nadi, by constructing surrounding dikes, inland drainage, diversion channel and watershed management. - 188.
+Mr Speaker Sir, Nadi is our international gateway to the world.
+The Infrastructure in the Nadi Town and surrounding areas has been neglected for a long time.
+We are determined to work with the stakeholders, including Nadi Town Council and Nadi Chamber of Commerce to ensure that Nadi becomes an attractive town and serve as a model for other towns and cities.
+Mr. Speaker Sir, we are allocating around \$8 million in this budget to start with the design and implementation works.
+At the same time, Airport Barrier Protection works in Nadi will begin which is fully grant funded by the Australian government.

-Nadi is our international gateway to the world.
-The infrastructure in Nadi Town and surrounding areas have been neglected for a long time.
-We are determined to work with stakeholders, including the Nadi Town Council, Nadi Chamber of Commerce and everyone who are involved in this project, to ensure that Nadi becomes an attractive town and serves as a model for other towns and cities.
+Fisheries and Forestry

-We are allocating around \$8 million in this Budget to start with the design and implementation works.
-At the same time, the airport barrier protection works in Nadi will begin, which is fully grant-funded by the Australian Government.
+189. Mr. Speaker Sir, the Ministry of Fisheries and Forestry is provided a total budget of \$50 million, almost doubled from

-On Fisheries and Forestry, Mr. Speaker, Sir, the Ministry of Fisheries and Forestry is provided a total budget of \$50 million, almost doubled from two years ago.
-This includes \$6 million for maritime pine development, subsidy for harvesting pine in maritime areas and for extension services through the Fiji Pine Trust.
-For reforestation of degraded forests with indigenous and other species, \$2.8 million is provided, and \$800,000 is provided for the upgrade of the Forestry Training Centre in Colo-i-Suva.
+2 years ago.
+This includes around \$6 million for maritime pine development, subsidy for harvesting of pine in maritime areas and for extension services through the Fiji Pine Trust.
+For reforestation of degraded forests with indigenous and other species \$2.8 million is provided. \$800,000 is provided for the upgrade of the forestry training center in Colo-i-Suva.

-The programmes under the Ministry of Fisheries will be focused on food security and income generation, sustainable management of our marine resources, fisheries research and \$562,000 for the hosting of the 9th Tuna Trade Forum in Fiji.
+190. Programs under the Ministry of Fisheries will be focused on food security and income generation, sustainable management of our marine resources, fisheries research and \$562,000 for the hosting of the 9th Tuna Trade Forum in Fiji.